Lost in the Valley of Death: A Story of Obsession and Danger in the Himalayas

 Lost in the Valley of Death is about one man’s search to find himself, in a country where for many westerners the path to spiritual enlightenment can prove fraught, even treacherous.
 But it is also a story about all of us and the ways, sometimes extreme, we seek fulfillment in life.

-OR BUY THE AUDIOBOOK, NARRATED BY HARLEY RUSTAD,
+BUY THE AUDIOBOOK—NARRATED BY HARLEY RUSTAD:

 Featured on the cover of the New York Times Book Review.